cfernandom/bache-finder-api-ml/README.md

 4. Copy the model file to the root directory of the project.
 Ensure the model file is named CNN_BF_PY.h5, or adjust the filename in accordance with your model as specified in the app/core/config.py file.

 5. Run the FastAPI application:

     ```sh
-    uvicorn app.main:app --reload
+    python3 -m uvicorn main:app
     ```
+    or for development with hot reloading:
+    ```sh
+    uvicorn main:app --reload
+    ```

+## Usage

-6. Go to `http://127.0.0.1:8000` to see the welcome message.
+1. Go to `http://127.0.0.1:8000` to see the welcome message.

-7. Use the `/predict/` endpoint to make predictions.
+2. Use the `/predict/` endpoint to make predictions.

     example:
     ```sh